radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 ### Global Attributes Handling

+Global attribute handling applies to entries associated with any object class in the backend LDAP directory that are included in the LDAP proxy identity view.

-The attributes and the properties related to how they are handled are shown in the table located on the ADVANCED SETTINGS tab, Global Attributes Handling section.
+The attributes and the properties related to how they are handled are shown in the table located on the Control Panel > Directory Namespace > Namespace Design.
+Select the node where the LDAP Proxy View is mounted and go to ADVANCED SETTINGS tab > Global Attributes Handling section.
 The attributes configured here apply to entries associated with any object class in the backend LDAP directory.
 For example, if the attribute named *sAMAccountName* is remapped to *uid* in this section, this remapping would apply to any entry associated with any object class (e.g. user and group) that contains the *sAMAccountName* attribute.

 The table of attributes includes the following information:
 - Actual Name: The attribute name as it exists in the schema from the backend LDAP directory.